Polio: Over 250 New Cases of Paralysis Recorded in Africa, Says WHO

 Onyebuchi Ezigbo in Abuja

-The World Health Organisation (WHO) has said that despite efforts to halt the outbreak of the circulating polio variant, more than 250 cases of paralysis from polio have been recorded in Africa this year.
+World Health Organisation (WHO) has said despite efforts to halt outbreaks of the circulating polio variant, more than 250 cases of paralysis from polio have been recorded this year in Africa.

-It said that in order to halt the outbreak of the circulating polio variant, 500 million vaccine doses have been administered globally, 95 per cent of these in Africa.
+It said in order to halt outbreaks of the circulating polio variant, 500 million vaccine doses have been administered globally, 95 percent of these in Africa.

-In a message to mark the World Polio Day on Monday, the WHO Regional Director for Africa, Dr Matshidiso Moeti, said the organisation has made significant progress since the begining of Action Against Polio in 1988, adding that as many as 20 million children have been spared disability and are walking.
+In a message by WHO Regional Director for Africa, Dr. Matshidiso Moeti, to mark the World Polio Day yesterday, the organisation however said significant progress has been made since the beginning of action against Polio in 1988, adding that as many as 20 million children have been spared disability and are walking.

 She said: “At the end of the first quarter of 2022, WHO announced the successful closure of 32 outbreaks in 10 countries.
 Yet, there are ongoing outbreaks that demand we stay vigilant and finish the job.
 This is critical for Africa to stamp out new cases of wild polio, as well as to safeguard our wild polio-free certification status.